 BEFORE NARIP’S PITCH SESSION:

-- NARIP prepares a one-sheet for each participant including your photo and bio for the guest speaker (music supervsiros, synch agent, music publisher, A&R executive, producer or preditor) to use and review at the event, and to take with him after the event.
+- NARIP prepares a one-sheet for each participant including your photo and bio for the guest music supervisor to use and review at the event, and to take with him after the event.
 We will request your photo and bio one week prior to the event.
-In preparing these materials, we recommend you focus on brief career highlights in your bio (or your artist’s bio) and have a professional photo available.
+In preparing these materials, we recommend you focus on brief career highlights in your bio and have a professional photo available.

 - Approximately 5 to 7 days prior to NARIP’s Session, you will be sent a project brief describing several cues needed for a current project(s) of our guest speaker.
 These often include reference songs or links so that you can hear exactly what he seeks or needs to replace.